 Zamboanga City is one of the most vibrant cities in the country, with its historical architecture and colorful vintas.
 Personally it’s one of our favorite cities to visit in the Philippines!
-Here, you can visit attractions in the city including parks and museums, relax in beaches and even use it as jump-off point to nearby provinces.
+Here’s your ultimate travel guide to Zamboanga City.

 Zamboanga City is also known as Asia’s Latin City, due to the fact that its local fluently speak Chavacano which is a Spanish creole.
 Don’t be surprised to hear locals Spanish when you visit!

 It’s considered the commercial center in the Zamboanga Peninsula Region.
-It’s actually an independent city, but it’s grouped under Zamboanga del Sur for statistical purposes.
-Here’s your ultimate travel guide to Zamboanga City!
+It’s actually an independent city but it’s grouped under Zamboanga del Sur for statistical purposes.

 Things to know before you go

 - There is no conservative dress code required.
 You can wear shorts and skirts with no problem.

 - You can visit the city all-year round, but undeniably the best time for tourists is during the Zamboanga Hermosa Festival every October.
 Just make sure to reserve your accommodations in advance during these dates.

 How to get to Zamboanga

 From Manila, take a local flight to Zamboanga City via Cebu Pacific or PAL.
 Travel time is 1 hour and 50 minutes.